rubyworks/indexer/spec/builder/ruby.md

     spec.authors.size == 2

-The Ruby-based builder module uses this fact whe loading Ruby-based sources.
+The Ruby-based builder module uses this fact when loading Ruby-based sources.